Table of Contents

 If you notice any of these symptoms, it can be helpful to consider them in conjunction with whatever other symptoms or sensations you might be experiencing as you consider whether you may have BV or a UTI.

-What Symptoms are Unique to BV?
+What Symptoms are Unique to BV versus a UTI?

 Bacterial vaginosis often comes with a set of symptoms that do not occur with a UTI.
 Symptoms that are caused by BV but are not a UTI include:

-- A greysh-white discharge
+A grayish-white discharge

-Abnormal discharge can be an indicator of bacterial vaginosis but not of a UTI; UTIs do not cause gray or white discharge. - A fishy or foul odor
+Abnormal discharge can be an indicator of bacterial vaginosis but not of a UTI; UTIs do not cause gray or white discharge. -

 A fishy or foul odor is often one of the symptoms of BV that women notice first.
-While UTIs can change the odor of your urine, UTIs are not associated with a fishy smell. - Pain or itching in or around the vagina
+While UTIs can change the odor of your urine, UTIs are not associated with a fishy smell. -

 Bacterial vaginosis can be quite uncomfortable; it is often associated with pain, itching, and burning in or around the vagina.
 While UTIs can cause pelvic discomfort or pain, their list of symptoms does not include itching or pain in the vagina.

-What Symptoms are Unique to UTIs?
+What Symptoms are Unique to UTIs versus BV?

 Like bacterial vaginosis, urinary tract infections generally present with some symptoms that set them apart from other vaginal infections.
 Symptoms that are caused by UTIs but not BV include: